vastlimits/OS-Conf-Backup-Linux/README.md

 - Run the script on a Linux machine.
 It copies all configuration files (and/or anything else you want to backup) to a local Git repository.
 - Push the changes from a machine's local repository to GitHub.

-# Preparation (Once per Machine You Want to Backup)
+# 1 Preparation (Once per Machine You Want to Backup)

+These preparation steps only need to be done once on each machine whose configuration you want to backup.
+Check out how to perform a backup in the section _Performing a Backup_ below.

 ## Local Backup Directory